I Got Instagram's 'Italian Bob' & It's My Favourite Haircut Ever

 I'm growing out bottleneck bangs, essentially a cross between a curtain fringe and a fuller fringe.
 We decided to leave the fringe entirely as it would make for a cute addition when wearing my hair flicked to the side, providing a little more volume and shape.
 A quick once-over using a pair of haircutting scissors at an angle broke up the chunky ends slightly, giving my hair more natural movement.

 So how do you style a European-esque bob like this one?
 Neale blow-dried my hair sleek as it tends to get very frizzy but we both realised that, actually, it looked so much better on the verge of air-drying.
-I tipped my head forwards and we used a spray bottle to dampen my lengths again, then applied a dollop of Hershesons Almost Everything Cream, £12, which I think is magic when it comes to smoothing flyaways, imparting shine and bringing out natural waves.
+I tipped my head forwards and we used a spray bottle to dampen my lengths again, then applied a dollop of product to smooth flyaways, impart shine and bring out my natural waves.

 Advertisement